zoolanders/documentation/src/pages/essentials-for-yoothemepro/addon/sources/multi-instance-source.md

 title: Multi-Instance Source
 ---

-A **Multi-Instance Source** is a standard source running in paralel multiple instances with different configurations. {% .lead %}
+Set content source instances running in paralel with different configurations. {% .lead %}

-A **Multi-Instance Source** is based on the same core principles introduced by [Dynamic Content](https://yootheme.com/support/yootheme-pro/joomla/dynamic-content) sources, but running more than one identical instance parallel to each other while each instance has its own configuration and dynamic content queries created on demand.
+A Multi-Instance Source is based on the same core principles introduced by [Dynamic Content](https://yootheme.com/support/yootheme-pro/joomla/dynamic-content) sources, but running more than one identical instance parallel to each other while each instance has its own configuration and dynamic content queries created on demand.

-This creation process is done once and the result stored in the builder **GraphQL Schema**, being the final result and performance identical as of a standard source.
+This creation process is done once and the result stored in the builder GraphQL Schema, being the final result and performance identical as of a standard source.

 {% image %}
 ![Multi-Instance Source](/assets/ytp/sources/manager-instance-multi.webp)